reaganhenke/costume-db/costumedb-frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deploy

+The site is deployed with Github Pages and uses [Angular CLI GithubPages](https://www.npmjs.com/package/angular-cli-ghpages).
+To deploy, run `ng deploy --base-href=/costume-db/` from the frontend branch.

+This will create an auto generated commit in the gh-pages branch and will be live automatically.

 ## TODO
 - [x] read parameter on theme page